GeoKnow/LinkedGeoData/README.md

 If you are running [Ubuntu](http://www.ubuntu.com) then this repository contains everything you need to transform OpenStreetMap data to RDF yourself.
 For other systems please consider contributing adaptions of the existing scripts.

+As for obtaining datasets, a very good source for OSM datasets in bite-size chunks is [GeoFabrik](http://download.geofabrik.de).
+For full dumps, refer to the [planet downloads](http://planet.openstreetmap.org/).
+Note that currently only .pbf files are supported.

 In [/bin](https://github.com/GeoKnow/LinkedGeoData/tree/master/bin) you find several scripts.
 All of them are configured via `config.ini.dist`.
 You can override the default settings without changing this file by creating a `config.ini` file.